MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-operations-guide-overview.md

 -   [Using views and dashboards](manage-console-view-types.md)

-    This section provides guidance on how to view the operational data collected from the environment and gain insight into the performance of your service, its health state, or the issues detected through different visualizations availble in the Operations and Web consoles.
+    This section provides guidance on how to view the operational data collected from the environment and gain insight into the performance of your service, its health state, or the issues detected through different visualizations available in the Operations and Web consoles.

 -   [Manage alerts](manage-alert-generation-overview.md)